Danish officials say delta variant reported during Euro 2020 - WTMJ

 All those who attended the three Euro 2020 games in Copenhagen had to provide valid documents showing they were not infected with COVID-19 before being allowed to enter Parken Stadium.

-About 25,000 fans were allowed to attend the host team’s game against Belgium as restrictions began to ease in the country.
+About 25,000 fans attended the host team’s game against Belgium as restrictions began to ease in the country.
+Only about 16,000 were allowed inside the stadium for Denmark’s opening match against Finland.

 The head of the Danish Agency for Patient Safety said the people were infected independently of each other and were infected during the game.